Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Note the scans, field IDs, source names, number of channels, total bandwidth, channel width and central frequency for your observations.
 Identify the science target, its corresponding flux calibrators and the phase calibrator.
 In the tutorial dataset, there are 512 channels in the band from 608 MHz to 641 MHz, giving a spectral resolution of 65.1 KHz.
 Field IDs can be used in subsequent tasks to choose sources instead of their names (e.g., 3C48, 0311+430, etc.).
 In the tutorial dataset presented, a flux calibrator (3C286), phase calibrator (1602+334), and target (1543+480) are present, with field id 0, 1 and 2, respectively.

-Using online databases like NASA NED or SIMBAD, we learn more about the target, for instance, its type, redshift, etc. From the redshift value, we can determine the frequency at which we expect the spectral line to be present.
+Using online databases like NASA NED or SIMBAD, we learn more about the target, such as its type, redshift, etc. From the redshift, we can determine the frequency at which we expect the spectral line to be present.
 In the tutorial dataset given, the target 1543+480, also known as WISEA J154508.52+475154.6 (can be found from NED), is a Quasar (QSO) at a redshift of z=1.277.
 From this, using f' = fo/(1+z), where fo is the rest frequency of the line, 1420 MHz, we get the frequency at which the line should be, which comes out to be about 623.62 MHz.
-Note that this is a case where the absorbing (or emitting gas) is close to the background source.
+Note that this is a case where the absorbing is close to the background source.
 If the gas is present somewhere between us and the source/target, we won't be able to locate the frequency of the line in this way, as the redshift of the gas would be unknown.

 The task ``plotms`` is used to plot the data.
 It opens a GUI in which you can choose to display portions of your data.
 Go through the help for plotms GUI in CASA documentation for more details on its usage (https://casadocs.readthedocs.io/en/v6.2.0/api/tt/casatasks.visualization.plotms.html).
 It is important to make a good choice of parameters to plot so that you do not end up asking to plot too much data simultaneously.
 Our aim is to inspect the data for non-working antennas.
-A good choice would be to limit the fields to calibrators, choosing a single channel plotting Amp vs. time, and iterating over antennas.
+A good choice would be to limit the fields to calibrators, choose a single channel plotting Amp vs. time, and iterate over antennas.
-Another good plot for inspection is to choose a single antenna, select all the channels and plotting Amp vs. channel while iterating over baselines.
+Another good plot for inspection is to choose a single antenna, select all the channels and plot Amp vs. channel while iterating over baselines.

 .. admonition:: Note

-   For spectral line analysis, usually, the targets are point sources, and we do not require the use of data from central square baselines of
+   For spectral line analysis, usually, the targets are point sources, and we do not require the use of data from closely spaced central square baselines of
    uGMRT.
 This is because these are mostly relevant for imaging extended objects and are also prone to have higher RFIs (Radio frequency interferences).
-Hence they are omitted from the entire process by setting the condition uvrange='>1.5km' in the functions.
+Hence, they are omitted from the entire process by setting the condition uvrange='>1.5km' in the functions.

-In plotms, to view the raw data as a function of time for a particular frequency, set spw as 0:400, uvrange as >1.5km and corr as rr.
+In plotms, to view the raw data as a function of time for a particular frequency, say channel 400, set spw as 0:400, uvrange as >1.5km and corr as rr.
 From the Axes tab, choose x-axis as time and data as amp.
 One can also iterate over antennas in the Page tab seen on the left of the plotms window should be selected.
 It is good to set the inputs for a task to default before running it.

 .. code-block::